Where do Angora rabbits come from?

 Can I make money from selling Angora wool?

 Good quality Angora wool, ethically produced from British rabbits, is in demand from handspinners, but the price of the wool does not usually cover the costs of feeding, housing and caring for the rabbits.
+Vaccination against three rabbit viruses, RVHD2, RVHD1 and myxomatosis, is also essential, and unfortunately costly.

 How much wool does an Angora rabbit produce?